John Philip Nolan

-Lieutenant-Colonel John Philip Nolan (1838 – 30 January 1912) was an Irish nationalist landowner and Member of Parliament (MP) in the House of Commons of the United Kingdom of Great Britain and Ireland and as member of the Irish Parliamentary Party represented Galway County (1872–1885) and Galway North (1885–1895), (1900–1906).
+Lieutenant-Colonel John Philip Nolan (1838 – 30 January 1912) was an Irish nationalist landowner and Member of Parliament (MP) in the House of Commons of the United Kingdom of Great Britain and Ireland and as member of the Irish Parliamentary Party represented County Galway (1872–1885) and Galway North (1885–1895), (1900–1906).

 He was the eldest son of John Nolan, Justice of the Peace, of Ballinderry, Tuam, and Mary Anne, Walter Nolan, of Loughboy.
 He received his education at Clongowes Wood College, Stonyhurst, Trinity College Dublin, the Staff College and Woolwich.
 He entered the British Royal Artillery in 1857 and served throughout the 1868 Expedition to Abyssinia.
 As adjutant to Colonel Milward, he was present at the capture of Amba Mariam (then known as Magdala) and was mentioned in despatches.
 He was awarded the Abyssinian War Medal and retired from the Army with the rank of lieutenant-colonel in 1881.

 Nolan became involved in the nascent home rule campaign of the Home Rule League.
-On 8 February 1872 Nolan was elected MP for Galway County in a by-election, defeating by a large majority the Conservative William Le Poer Trench.
+On 8 February 1872 Nolan was elected MP for County Galway in a by-election, defeating by a large majority the Conservative William Le Poer Trench.
 Of the 4,686 available electors, who were chiefly Catholic, 2,823 voted for Nolan and 658 for Trench.

 Trench appealed the result, claiming on petition that there was widespread intimidation during the election campaign.
 The local Catholic bishops and clergy had strongly supported Nolan, chiefly because the family of his opponent, a Captain Trench, was active in proselytism.
-The trial of the Galway County Election Petition began, before Judge William Keogh, on 1 April and ended on 21 May 1872.
+The trial of the County Galway Election Petition began, before Judge William Keogh, on 1 April and ended on 21 May 1872.